Dry California tourist town to guests: 'Please conserve'

 Clark, a longtime resident, said Mendocino hasn’t had such water storage issues since the 1970s when California faced the most severe drought on record.

-County officials’ short-term solutions include waiving permit requirements for storage tanks that can hold up to 5,000 gallons (19 kilolitres) and identifying wells with excess water near Mendocino.
+County officials’ short-term solutions include waiving permit requirements for storage tanks that can hold up to 5,000 gallons (18,900 liters) and identifying wells with excess water near Mendocino.
 Officials are also asking the state to help finance the bigger private tanks, Rhoades said.

 “I want residents to be able to store more water now, while their wells are still somewhat productive, to make it through the next four months.
 And if they have to purchase water, you get the most bang for your buck,” he said.